codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-flutter-app.md

 The YAML feature currently has the following **limitations**:

 * Exporting configuration from the workflow editor is supported for Flutter-based Android, iOS and web apps.
-* The exported configuration is not identical to the settings in the workflow editor and lacks the configuration for some features, such as **Stop build if tests fail** and publishing to Codemagic Static Pages.
+* The exported configuration is not identical to the settings in the workflow editor and lacks the configuration for some features.
 {{</notebox>}}

 ## Building with YAML